 Spherical, creamy white flowerheads grow from winter to summer in corymbs on fleshy red peduncles.
 The fluffy appearance of the flowerheads in picture is caused by the protruding stamens, longer than the petals.

-The species distribution is in the Western Cape from the Cederberg to Bredasdorp, the Little Karoo and eastwards to the west of the Eastern Cape.
+The species distribution is in the Western Cape from the Cederberg to Bredasdorp, the Little Karoo and eastwards, maybe as far as the west of the Eastern Cape.

 The habitat is moist sandstone flats and slopes.
-The species is not considered threatened in habitat early in the twenty first century (Vlok and Schutte-Vlok, 2015; Manning, 2007; Bond and Goldblatt, 1984; iNaturalist; http://redlist.sanbi.org).
+The habitat population is deemed of least concern early in the twenty first century (Vlok and Schutte-Vlok, 2015; Manning, 2007; Bond and Goldblatt, 1984; iNaturalist; http://redlist.sanbi.org).